jether2011/jether2011/README.md

-- 🔭 I’m currently working on Invillia
+- 🔭 I’m currently working on C6Bank
 - 🌱 I’m currently learning
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...